THAMES MATTER

 Project Overview

 This project investigates a sense of place through materiality.
-Taking an exploratory approach, Neve Beill walked along areas of the River Thames and the coast of the Isle of Wight, collecting various wild clays and other natural materials to create two distinct collections of pots.
+Taking an exploratory approach, Neve Beill walked along areas of the River Thames, collecting clay and a range of rocks, sand, bone, and found objects to create a collection of works titled Thames Matter.

 Bones